How do I get Digital?

-Following the digital switchover of the South West in 2009, West follows in March 2010 and the rest of Dorset will unfortunately have to wait for 2012.
-For those who receive Digital Terrestrial TV (Freeview) today – the service you receive depends purely on whether your aerial can ‘see’ (line of sight) a main transmitter e.g. Stockland Hill near Honiton, Beacon Hill near Torquay (or Rowridge on the Isle of Wight around 2012).
+Following the digital switchover of the South West in 2009, West follows in March 2010 and the rest of Dorset had, unfortunately, to wait for 2012.
+For those who receive Digital Terrestrial TV (Freeview) today – the service you receive depends purely on whether your aerial can ‘see’ (line of sight) a main transmitter e.g. Stockland Hill near Honiton, Beacon Hill near Torquay (or Rowridge on the Isle of Wight).
 This gives full coverage of all Freeview channels.
 However, for those who have to rely on local transmitters that relay the digital signal on from the main ones, they will only receive around half of the full Freeview set of channels (although there is no rebate on your Licence Fee!).
-In addition, after the main re-tune in September 2009, local relays stopped transmitting ITV 3 and ITV 4 - very popular channels.
-DorBAG is investiagting who decided on this unpopular action, and whether the powers that be can be pursuadecd to reinstate these channels.
-The reason for them being chopped was to free up space for forthcoming High Definition (HD) channels.
+In addition, after the main re-tune in September 2009, local relays stopped transmitting ITV 3 and ITV 4 - very popular channels!
+DorBAG tried to investigat who decided on this unpopular action, and whether the powers that be can be pursuadecd to reinstate these channels.
+Needless to say, we were passed from pillar to post and managed to achieve nothing!
+The reason for them being chopped was, apparently, to free up space for forthcoming High Definition (HD) channels.

 Unfortunately, due to the topography of parts of Dorset, there are some residents who just can’t receive terrestrial TV of any sort because of the terrain blocking the signal.
 They used to have to go for Sky, but now they can choose the FreeSat service which offers almost all of Freeview, plus a large number of other channels or, of course, Sky.

 - BBC South video showing an installation of two digital ready aerials and the results